Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 ## Introduction

-This is a simple deterministic key derivation scheme useful for digital signatures and Diffie-Hellman key exchange.
+ChainKD is a deterministic key derivation scheme useful for digital signatures and Diffie-Hellman key exchange.

 Features: